-In March 2002, Joint Commission, together with the Centers for Medicare and Medicaid Services, launched a national campaign to urge patients to take a role in preventing health care errors by becoming active, involved, and informed participants on the healthcare team.
-The Speak Up program encourages the public to:
+In March 2002, The Joint Commission, together with the Centers for Medicare and Medicaid Services, launched a national campaign to urge patients to take a role in preventing healthcare errors by becoming active, involved, and informed participants on the healthcare team.
+The Speak Up Program encourages the public to:

 - Speak up if you have questions or concerns, and if you don’t understand, ask again.
-It’s your body and you have a right to know.
+It’s your body, and you have the right to know.

 - Pay attention to the care you are receiving.
-Make sure you’re getting the right treatments and medications by the right healthcare professionals.
+Make sure you’re getting the correct treatments and medications by the appropriate healthcare professionals.
 Don’t assume anything.

 - Educate yourself about your diagnosis, the medical tests you are undergoing, and your treatment plan.

 - Ask a trusted family member or friend to be your advocate.